-A. International Baccalaureate (IB) Diploma Courses:

-Content Teacher with appropriate content area GaPSC approved certification AND one of the following:

-- The teacher has a current GaPSC issued gifted endorsement/certification.
-OR - 2) The teacher has completed the appropriate training endorsed by IB for that specific IB course and has completed a 10-clock hour gifted professional development course in characteristics of gifted learners and curriculum differentiation for gifted students.

-B. Gifted Honors and IB Middle Years Programme (IBMYP) Courses:

-- 1) The teacher must have the appropriate content area GaPSC approved certificate in the specific honors course. - 2) The teacher has a current GaPSC issued gifted endorsement. - 3) In addition to a Georgia Teaching License and gifted endorsement, the IB teachers must complete the appropriate professional development courses required by IB.
+- ii.
+International Baccalaureate (IB) Diploma Courses: - a.
+Content Teacher with appropriate content-area GaPSCapproved certification AND one of the following - i.
+The teacher has a current GaPSC-issued gifted endorsement certification OR - The teacher has completed the appropriate training endorsed by IB for that specific IB course and has completed a 10-clock-hour gifted professional development course in nature and needs of gifted learners and curriculum differentiation for gifted learners - iii.
+Gifted Honors and IB Middle Years Programme (IBMYP) Courses: - a.
+The teacher must have the appropriate content-area GaPSC-approved certificate in the specific honors course - b.
+The teacher has a current GaPSC-issued gifted endorsement - c.
+The IB teacher must complete the appropriate professional development courses required by IB.